Skip to main content

 Download Local flavored tobacco policies report

 Sales restrictions on all flavored tobacco products, including all types of menthol products, are gaining momentum at the local and state level.
-As of June 30, 2024, 403 jurisdictions and 3 Native American tribes have placed some type of restriction on the sale of flavored tobacco products, and of those, 137 have fully comprehensive policies that prohibit sales of all types of flavors across all products, including menthol/mint/wintergreen tobacco products that are sometimes exempted from flavor policies, at all retailers.
+As of September 30, 2024, 402 jurisdictions and three Native American tribes have placed some type of restriction on the sale of flavored tobacco products, and of those, 136 have fully comprehensive policies that prohibit sales of all types of flavors across all products, including menthol/mint/wintergreen flavors that are sometimes exempted from flavor policies, at all retailers.

 Flavors, including menthol, are a key factor in drawing youth and young adults to tobacco products.
 More than 80% of youth who have used a tobacco product report that they began with a flavored product.
 The federal government has done nothing to restrict the sale of menthol cigarettes — which are easier to smoke and more likely to addict youth — or the sale of other tobacco products that come in fruit, cocktail and candy flavors, such as smokeless tobacco, cigars or hookah.